MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/convert-to-stretched-cluster.md

 author: v-dasis
 ms.author: v-dasis
 ms.reviewer: jgerend
-ms.date: 09/14/2021
+ms.date: 09/16/2021
 ---

 # Convert to a stretched Azure Stack HCI cluster

-> Applies to: Azure Stack HCI, version 20H2; Azure Stack HCI, version 21H2
+> Applies to: Azure Stack HCI, version 21H2 Preview; Azure Stack HCI, version 20H2

 This article explains and gives the steps required to create a stretched cluster by adding new server nodes to an existing single-site cluster.
 You use Windows PowerShell commands to accomplish this.